monk-io/docs/docs/monkscript/yaml/runnables.md

 Each runnable can contain a recovery section.

-If it doesn't exist, Monk will assume default values:
+If it doesn't exist, MonkOS will assume default values:

 ```
     after: 60s